PowerPoint Lists: Bullets and Numbering Guide

 Using Bulleted Lists

 By default, PowerPoint adds bullets automatically when you type in a placeholder.
-But you're not stuck with the default look — you can easily change how bullets appear.
+But you can easily change how bullets appear.

 To change the bullet style: